 It is anticipated that each physician preceptor will play the roles of both clinical teacher and mentor for the student; these responsibilities include the education and training of a student, which begins with a clear set of boundaries and parameters and which can bring out the best in each student.

-The primary preceptor(s) will be responsible for the following (a summary to be found at the WRITE Preceptor Submissions & Summary Checklist):
+The primary preceptor(s) will be responsible for the following (a summary to be found at the18-week WRITE Preceptor Submissions & Summary Checklist and the 22-week Preceptor Submissions & Summary Checklist):

-- Attending (or designating a member of the faculty to attend) the WRITE Orientation with their student just prior to the start of the on-site portion of the program (view )
+- Attending (or designating a member of the faculty to attend) the WRITE Orientation prior to the start of the on-site portion of the program (view )

 - Discussing both the student’s and the preceptor’s/site’s expectations of the experience and orienting the student to the site

 - Providing the student with a comprehensive orientation to the clinical practices and hospital(s) in the medical community